container-storage-interface/spec/spec.md

 Figure 6: The lifecycle of a dynamically provisioned volume, from creation to destruction, when the Node Plugin advertises the STAGE_UNSTAGE_VOLUME capability.
+NOTE: When using Non-Graceful Node Shutdown feature in Kubernetes, status can be moved from PUBLISHED to CREATED without going through VOL_READY and/or NODE_READY status.
 ```

 ```